-The incremental costs for obtaining a customer contract are recognized as an asset if the Company expects to recover the costs associated to them.
+The incremental costs for obtaining a customer contract are recognized as an asset if the Company expects to recover those costs.
 The incremental costs are those incurred to obtain a contract and that wouldn't be incurred if the contract hadn't been obtained.
-The Company recognizes these costs as an expense in the consolidated income statement when the associated revenue is realized in a period equal to or less than one year.
-The recognized assets, as previously indicated, are amortized in a systematic way as goods and services are transferred to the client in such way that the asset will be recognized in the income statement through its amortization in the same period that revenue is recognized.
+The Company recognizes these costs as incurred in the consolidated income statement when the associated revenue is realized in a period equal to or less than one year.
+The recognized assets, as previously indicated, are amortized on a straight-line basis over the terms of the related revenue contracts, reflecting how the goods and services are transferred to the client.